rbrower28/Royal-Academy/README.md

 ## Our Collaborators:

-* Chettra Ly
+* Chettra Ly - Had to drop the class and could not participate in the project.
-* Mathieu Steele
+* Mathieu Steele - Created the Quiz part
-* Daniel De La Pena Maldonado
+* Daniel De La Pena Maldonado - Created the Flashcard part.
-* Joseph Devincenzi
+* Joseph Devincenzi - Created the Math Game
-* Ryan Brower
+* Ryan Brower - Created the Typing game.

 ## Development Environment: